Francessco121/msal-js-dart/CONTRIBUTING.md

 Here's a list of some common problems and solutions:
 - Dart doesn't have a `Promise` type.
-    - **solution**: Expose normal Dart `Future`s instead, and convert between the two using utility functions such as `promiseToFuture`.
+    - **solution**: Use normal Dart `Future`s for public APIs, and convert between the two using utility functions such as `promiseToFuture` when crossing the Dart-JavaScript boundary.
 - Dart doesn't have an `undefined` type.
     - **solution**: This one is a bit tricky.
-In cases where the JavaScript code uses `undefined` to decided whether to use a default value, the Dart code will need to be written in a way where a client can avoid passing the value altogether.
+In cases where the JavaScript code uses `undefined` to decide whether to use a default value, the Dart code will need to be written in a way where a client can avoid passing the value altogether.
 When no value is explicitly passed from Dart to JavaScript, it will remain `undefined`.
 You can see this pattern done very frequently in this package (ex. the request and configuration objects use setters instead of a constructor).
 - Dart enums can't have explicit values.
-    - **solution 1**: Still use an enum in Dart, but convert between the Dart enum and a value (such as string, int) when passing to/from the JavaScript API.
+    - **solution 1**: Still use an enum in Dart, but convert between the Dart enum and a value (such as string or int) when passing to/from the JavaScript API.
     - **solution 2**: Create a Dart class that only contains `static` `const` members for each enum value.
 - Dart `Map`s and `List`s cannot be directly passed to/from JavaScript.
     - **solution**: This package comes with a set of utilities called "JS proxies" to solve this problem by implementing `Map` and `List` using an underlying JavaScript object.
 See `js_proxies/js_proxies.dart` for more info.